vEnhance/1802/src/ftcgreen.typ

     - If so, see if Green's theorem gives you an easy shortcut:
       $ oint_(cal(C)) (p dif x + q dif y) = iint_(cal(R)) ((partial q)/(partial x) - (partial p)/(partial y)) dif A. $
   3. If both of these fail,
-    fall back the parametrization recipe described in @sec-work-manual-recipe.
+    fall back to the parametrization recipe described in @sec-work-manual-recipe.
     To repeat it here:
       1. Pick *any* parametrization $bf(r) : RR -> RR^n$ of the curve $cal(C)$,
         including specifying the start and stop times.